 Roseville web developer guide: how to pick a partner who actually ships

-A no-nonsense guide for Roseville business owners evaluating local web development partners.
-The questions to ask, the red flags to watch for, and how to read between the lines of a proposal.
+A no-nonsense guide for Roseville business owners evaluating web development partners — the questions to ask, the red flags, and how to read a proposal.

 Roseville businesses have a lot of options when it comes to web development partners.
 Sacramento-area agencies, solo freelancers from Folsom to Auburn, marketing firms with development teams, offshore shops with local sales reps, and boutique studios like ours.
 The market is not under-served.